JohnAD/jsonnorm.codes/content/_index.md

 passed between systems and people.
 Or, to put it more simply, it is a way for information to be "written out" as a readable series of characters and spaces.

-The spec for this can be found at https://www.json.org/
+The spec for generic JSON can be found at https://www.json.org/

 ## The Problem